Multipartite Entanglement: A Journey Through Geometry

-Therefore, the volume of the concurrence tetrahedron assigned to a four-qubit state is zero if and only if the state is biseparable, demonstrating that the tetrahedron volume is a proper four-qubit GME measure.
+Therefore, we have demonstrated that the volume of the entropic tetrahedron assigned to a four-qubit state is zero if and only if the state is biseparable, demonstrating that $F_4$ satisfies the genuine requirement.

-We now extend ``concurrence fill'' to four-qubit pure systems, as is defined as $F_4=(3^{7/4}/2^{3/2})V$, with $V$ given in Eq.~\eqref{volume}.
-The name ``concurrence fill'', was inspired by the fact that the volume ``fills'' a concurrence tetrahedron, and was previously used in \cite{xie2021}.
-The prefactor $3^{7/4}/2^{3/2}$ is chosen to normalize $F_4$, such that $0\leq F_4\leq1$.
+(\textit{B}){\it $F_4$ is additive}.---An entanglement measure $E$ is additive if $E(\psi^{\otimes n})=nE(\psi)$, indicating that the entanglement of $n$ identical copies of a state is $n$ times the entanglement of a single copy \cite{bennett1996mixed}.

+With von Neumann entropy's additivity being a known fact, the quantities $\{E_{i(jkl)},E_{(ij)(kl)}\}$ are all additive in Eq.~\eqref{eqn1} and \eqref{eqn2}.
+Consequently, for $n$ identical copies, the nonnegative solutions of $\{\sigma_{ij}\}$ increase by a factor of $n$.
+This establishes the additivity of $F_4$ and justifies the essential inclusion of the exponent $2/3$ for $V$.

+(\textit{C}){\it Local monotonicity}.---An entanglement measure $E$ should also satisfy local monotonicity, requiring that $E$ is nonincreasing under local operations and classical communications (LOCC) \cite{vidal2000entanglement}.
+For a general mixed state $\rho$, it means $E(\rho)\geq E(\Lambda(\rho))$, where $\Lambda$ is an arbitrary LOCC process \cite{chitambar2014everything}.
+For measures only defined for pure states, a stronger form of the requirement applies: $E(\psi)\geq \sum_ip_iE(\varphi_i)$, where $\{p_i,|\varphi_i\rangle\}$ is the ensemble obtained from $|\psi\rangle$ under LOCC \cite{horodecki2009quantum}.

+We verify local monotonicity of $F_4$ by adopting the numerical technique explained in \cite{ge2023tripartite}.
+In particular, as is shown in \cite{dur2000}, it suffices to confine LOCC operations to positive-operator-valued measures $\{X_1,X_2\}$ with binary outcomes, acting only on qubit 1.
+These operators satisfy the relation $X_1^\dagger X_1+X_2^\dagger X_2=\mathbb{1}$ and can be generally parameterized as:

+with $\{\alpha_i,\beta_i\}\in[-\pi,\pi]$.
+Since entanglement measures are invariant under local unitary transformations, it suffices to confine the input state $\psi$ to the generalized Schmidt form \cite{acin2001three}: